xpdavid/CS2103R-Report/index.md

 #### Existing Static Analysis Rule

-Through my observation in TEAMMATES's PR process, the existing static analysis rules works effectively to detect most of potential issues in PRs.
+Through my observation in TEAMMATES's PR process, the existing static analysis rules work well and detect most of potential issues in PRs effectively.
 At most of time, there is no need for reviewers to point out stylistic issue.
-Therefore, we could keep the existing static analysis rule there and keep benefiting from it.
+Therefore, we could keep the existing static analysis rule.

 #### Additional Static Analysis Rule

-When dealing with new rules, we must be very careful as the side effects of some of the new rules may much more than the benefits.
+When dealing with new rules, we must be very careful as the side effects of some of the new rules may be much more than the benefits.
 Through the above discussion, we can see that some rules are worth to enforce, while some rules require a lot of efforts to enforce them.
 We will looks at them individually.

 ##### Coding Standard